gatsbyjs/gatsby/docs/docs/building-with-components.md

 export default AboutPage;
 ```

 You may have noticed that `src/pages/posts` also contains markdown files.
-You can transform any file into HTML pages using [Gatsby plugins](https://www.gatsbyjs.org/docs/plugins/).
+You can transform any file into pages using [Gatsby plugins](https://www.gatsbyjs.org/docs/plugins/).

 ### Page templates